 Required lead can be determined based on driveshaft speed and linear speed required.

-Unit is maintenance free, however, the shafting may require occasional wiping to clean off foreign matter that may accumulate.
+Maintenance-FreeThe unit is maintenance-free; however, the shafting may require occasional wiping to clean off accumulated foreign matter.

 Features & Benefits of Roh'Lix Actuators

 - For horizontal or vertical axial loading applications

 - Designed to slip when overloaded, providing intermittent overload protection

 - Working lifetime expectancy of 2 million to over 100 million inches of linear travel, depending on application variables